asadahmadibm/CleanArchitecture/README.md

 Infrastructure Layer    : “how” the system should do
 --------
-This class is responsible for external infrastructure communications like database storage, file system, external systems/APIs/Services and so on
+This layer contains classes for accessing external resources such as database , file systems, web services, smtp, and so on.
+These classes should be based on interfaces defined within the application layer

 	Generic and specific repositories implementations
 	EF DbContexts, data models and migrations